OPAE/opae.github.io/_sources/docs/fpga_api/quick_start/readme.md.txt

 These features include the acceleration logic preconfigured on the device, as well as functions to manage and reconfigure the device.
-Hence, the library is able to enalbe user applications to transparently and seamlessly leverage FPGA-based acceleration.
+Hence, the library is able to enable user applications to transparently and seamlessly leverage FPGA-based acceleration.

 In this document, we will explore the initial steps on how to setup